Indianapolis, Indiana, Theater Reviews

 I try my best to walk this line between audience and performers, and I take it seriously.
 But I also have a lot of fun.
 I hope you do too.

 I wrote for NUVO Newsweekly beginning in 1998, with a hiatus from 2009 to 2015 after I had my son.
+I still do the occasional odd story for them.
 While I have written cover stories, feature stories, and whatnot, my focus at NUVO was on critiquing local theater.
-I returned to NUVO for about a year, but more recently, I have initiated coverage of local theater on my own, helping to fill the gap where many publications work against space and budget constraints.
+I initiated reviews on my own here on my blog to help fill the gap of coverage where many publications work against space and budget constraints.

 The reviews posted here begin in 2015.
 To find older articles that were contained in NUVO exclusively, go here.